“Which is better: repairing or replacing my wheelchair van?”

 You came to this article to learn if repairing or replacing your wheelchair van is the right choice for your organization.

-Now, you know what the differences are between repairing and replacing, the pros and cons of each option, and 3 questions you can ask yourself to help you along your decision process.
+Now, you know the differences between repairing and replacing, the pros and cons of each option, and three questions you can ask yourself to help you along your decision-making process.

-Like I said before, at MoveMobility, we do repairs and we also manufacture new wheelchair vehicles.
-So, if you’re curious to learn more about repairing/replacing your van, talk to a MoveMobility expert now
+As we mentioned earlier, at MoveMobility, we perform repairs and also manufacture new wheelchair vehicles.
+So, if you’re curious to learn more about repairing/replacing your van, talk to a MoveMobility expert now.

 Or, continue on your research journey and read these related articles: